Skip to Content Skip to navigation

 4.1 General

-4.1.1 Where a patient has relatives who are able to undertake the laundering of a patient’s clothing, the relatives should take home this clothing for laundering.
-Staff should give a copy of the leaflet “Washing Clothes at Home”, version 2 March 2012, to the relatives of the patient.
+4.1.1 Where a patient has relatives who are able to undertake the laundering of patient’s clothing, the relatives should take laundry home for laundering.
+Ward Staff should provide a copy of the leaflet “Washing Clothes at Home”, Health Protection Scotland June 2019, to the relative/carer (Appendix C).
+If relatives wish to take soiled or infected clothing home, these items should be placed in a water-soluble patient clothing bag inside a white “Patients Clothing“ bag, accompanied by a copy of ‘Patient Clothing Bag – Patient advice sheet’.
+Relatives should also be offered the opportunity to use the Central Laundry facilities at Victoria Hospital for infected clothing.

-4.1.2 All clothing to be taken home should be bagged in a patient clothing bag and retained in the patient’s locker until relatives are able to remove the clothing.
+4.1.2 All clothing to be taken home should be bagged in the Patient Clothing Bag and retained in the patient’s locker for up to five days or until relatives are able to remove the clothing.
+This will be managed by the Senior Charge Nurse.

-4.1.3 Heavy soil on clothing should be disposed of into toilet or sluice hopper by nursing staff then garments should be placed in a water soluble patient clothing bag inside a patient clothing bag and relatives alerted.
+4.1.3 Heavy soil on clothing should be disposed of into toilet or sluice hopper by nursing staff, then garments should be placed in a water-soluble patient clothing bag inside a patient clothing bag and relatives alerted.

 4.2 Care of Clothing for Patients utilising the Personal Laundry Services

-Soiled clothing should be placed in a polythene bag, inside a white hamper.
-Infected clothing should be placed inside a water soluble bag, inside a polythene bag, inside a red hamper.
-The bags must be clearly marked ‘personal laundry’ and identify the ward name and hospital before forwarding to the Victoria Hospital laundry.
+4.2.4 Soiled and infected items, the Safe Handling of Laundry policy must be followed, and the clothing forwarded to Victoria Hospital laundry.
+Both soiled and infected clothing should be placed inside a water-soluble bag, inside a polythene bag, inside a red hamper.
+The bags must be clearly marked ‘Personal Laundry’ and identify the ward name and hospital before forwarding to the Victoria Hospital Laundry for processing.

 4.2.6 Any queries regarding patient personal laundry should be addressed to the following:

-Midge Rotheram Support Services Manager, Central Fife
+Assistant Support Services Manager, Central Fife, Community Ext.
+46850

-Janette Wheeler General Services Manager, West Fife
+Assistant Support Services Manager, West Fife Ext.
+24145

 5. RISK MANAGEMENT